web4locals/excursion/README.md

 Excursion is a Codecademy training exercise in using git/GitHub

+To view the Completed Project chek out the webpage click [here](https://web4locals.github.io/excursion/)

 To find this exercise on Codecademy click [here](https://www.codecademy.com/courses/learn-git/projects/f1-excursion)

-To view the webpage click [here](https://web4locals.github.io/excursion/)

 To download the Original version of the project click [here](https://github.com/web4locals/excursion/tree/original)